ilyassmoummad/dcase23_task5_scl/README.md

 This is the implementation of our [submission](https://dcase.community/documents/challenge2023/technical_reports/DCASE2023_Moummad_IMT_t5.pdf) for the challenge DCASE 2023 task 5.\
 We invite you to take a look at the [workshop paper version](https://dcase.community/documents/workshop2023/proceedings/DCASE2023Workshop_Moummad_63.pdf) for more details and ablation studies.\
-Our system ranked 2nd in the challenge.
+We ranked 2nd in the challenge.
 For more informations about the challenge results, [click here](https://dcase.community/challenge2023/task-few-shot-bioacoustic-event-detection-results)

 Our approach consists in :
 <ul>